solrevdev/dpd-local-dotnet/README.md

 # dpd-local-dotnet

+> #deprecated and on-hold (not an active project currently but may pick up again later)

 A netstandard2.0 library that consumes the DPD Local API and provides a .NET client

 ## Register with DPD Local